Manchukuo: Sport

 Manchukuo had a national football team, and football was considered the country's de facto national sport; the Football Association of Manchukuo was formed around it.

 Manchukuo hosted and participated in baseball matches with Japanese teams.
 Some of the games of the Intercity baseball tournament were held in the country, and played with local teams.
+In 1926, Tairen Commercial High School became the first team from Manchuria to make it to the finals when they participated in the tournament, losing 2–1 to Shizuoka Central in the final.

 Manchukuo was to compete in the 1932 Summer Olympics, but one of the athletes who intended to represent Manchukuo, Liu Changchun, refused to join the team and instead joined as the first Chinese representative in the Olympics.
 There were attempts by Japanese authorities to let Manchukuo join the 1936 games, but the Olympic Committee persisted in the policy of not allowing an unrecognized state to join the Olympics.
 Manchukuo had a chance to participate in the planned 1940 Helsinki Olympics, but the onset of World War II prevented the games from taking place.
 Manchukuo instead sent athletes to compete at the 1940 East Asian Games in Tokyo organised by the Japanese Empire, as a replacement for the cancelled 1940 Summer Olympics.